openvswitch/ovs/INSTALL.Docker.md

 This document describes how to use Open Virtual Networking with Docker 1.9.0 or later.
-This document assumes that you have installed Open vSwitch by following [INSTALL.md] or by using the distribution packages such as .deb or.rpm.
+This document assumes that you have installed Open vSwitch by following [INSTALL.rst] or by using the distribution packages such as .deb or.rpm.
 Consult www.docker.com for instructions on how to install Docker.
 Docker 1.9.0 comes with support for multi-host networking.